 Connemara National Park

-The Connemara horizon is dominated by more than 50 mountains in the area, including the Twelve Bens.
-For example, you may choose to to go hill walking on Diamond Hill, and enjoy the view 500 metres above the small village of Letterfrack.
-You may even spot the remainders of a nineteenth century farm during your hike as well as a megalithic tomb built by the first farmers of Ireland over 5000 years ago.
-You might even spot a few wild goats or sheep in the area which are very common in the wilderness of the West of Ireland.
+The Connemara horizon is dominated by more than 50 mountains, including the Twelve Bens.
+For example, you may go hill walking on Diamond Hill and enjoy the view 500 metres above the small village of Letterfrack.
+You may even spot the remains of a nineteenth-century farm during your hike and a megalithic tomb built by the first farmers of Ireland over 5000 years ago.
+You might even spot a few wild goats or sheep in the area, which are very common in the wilderness of the West of Ireland.

 Golfing

-The Connemara Golf Links are found nestled in between the 12 Bens and Atlantic Ocean.
-A 9 hole golf that will impressive serious golfers will also encourage non-golfers to try their hand at the sport for the spectacular panoramic views alone.
+The Connemara Golf Links are nestled between the 12 Bens and the Atlantic Ocean.
+A nine-hole course that will impress serious golfers will also encourage non-golfers to try their hand at the sport for the spectacular panoramic views alone.

 Clifden

-Nestled in between the Twelve Bens and the Atlantic ocean is the picturesque town of Clifden.
+Nestled between the Twelve Bens and the Atlantic Ocean is the picturesque town of Clifden.
 Over 200 years old, the quaint town resembles something out of a fairytale, hidden among trees between a mountain and the sea, with only the spires of its 2 churches piercing the sky.
-A tourist town through and through, locals are only delighted to meet visitors and explain the history of the Connemara region as well as the best things to do and see during the season you visit.
+A tourist town, locals are delighted to meet visitors and explain the history of the Connemara region and the best things to do and see during the season you visit.

-Agriculture and Fishing are also important forms of livelihood in the area, so you can be guaranteed to enjoy delicious high quality food that the island of Ireland is famous for.
-Sports and outdoor activities are very popular in the area with Gaelic football, Rugby, Golf, Sea and River Fishing, as well as hill walking being amongst the most prominent.
+Agriculture and Fishing are also important forms of livelihood in the area, so you can be guaranteed to enjoy the delicious, high-quality food that the island of Ireland is famous for.
+Sports and outdoor activities are very popular in the area, with Gaelic football, Rugby, Golf, Sea and River Fishing, and hill walking being amongst the most prominent.

-Clifden and Connemarra are famous for their traditional Irish music.
-During September, the longest running arts festival in Ireland takes place and celebrates all the culture the region has to offer.
+Clifden and Connemara are famous for their traditional Irish music.
+In September, the longest-running arts festival in Ireland celebrates the region’s culture.

 Kylemore Abbey

-Also located in the Connemarra region, Kylemore Abbey was built in 1868 and has a fascinating history.
+Also located in the Connemara region, Kylemore Abbey was built in 1868 and has a fascinating history.

-It took 4 years and over 100 men to build the abbey, and eventually it was sold to another family before being bought by Belgian nuns.
-The nun’s previous church was destroyed in WWII, and so they converted the house into an abbey and it became an international Catholic boarding school for girls for over 90 years.
+It took 4 years and over 100 men to build the abbey, and eventually, it was sold to another family before being bought by Belgian nuns.
+The nuns’ previous church was destroyed in WWII, so they converted the house into an abbey, and it became an international Catholic boarding school for girls for over 90 years.
 It also welcomed local students to the school.

-Henry constructed a large walled Victorian garden as part of the build, and since the 1970’s the house and garden has been open for visitors, with multiple tours and history talks on every day.
-With wholesome Irish food and a gift shop, accompanied with the beautiful scenery of the area, you may find yourself drawn to the abbey.
+Henry constructed a large walled Victorian garden as part of the building.
+Since the 1970s, the house and garden have been open for visitors, with multiple tours and history talks every day.
+With wholesome Irish food and a gift shop, accompanied by the area’s beautiful scenery, you may find yourself drawn to the abbey.

 Salthill & Galway Bay

 One of the most relaxing things to do in the West of Ireland is to walk along the Salthill promenade, alternatively you can get your blood rushing by jumping of the Blackrock Diving Tower.
-Only 2.6km from the cities centre you will find yourself standing at the edge of Galway.
-Sea swimming has become a popular activity in Ireland and has even become a Christmas day tradition.
-Plus there is nothing nicer than a piping hot drink after plunging into the ice cold sea.
-Why not check out some of the best coastal swimming spots in Ireland to find out more.
+Only 2.6km from the city centre, you will find yourself standing at the edge of Galway.
+Sea swimming has become a popular activity in Ireland and a Christmas day tradition.
+Plus, there is nothing nicer than a piping hot drink after plunging into the ice-cold sea.
+Why not check out some of Ireland’s best coastal swimming spots to learn more?

-There are delicious food and drink options found along the bay harnessing the advantage of their waterfront location by creating mouth watering seafood dishes, so much so that the international Oyster festival is held every year throughout the city.
+Delicious food and drink options are found along the bay.
+Harnessing the advantage of their waterfront location, they create mouth-watering seafood dishes, so much so that the International Oyster Festival is held annually throughout the city.

 Spanish Arch and the Claddagh

-The Spanish Arch is a popular meeting place of young people in Galway, it is also a location of great historical value as the cities museum is located beside the arch.
+The Spanish Arch is a popular meeting place for young people in Galway.
+It is also a location of great historical value, as the city museum is located beside the arch.
 The arch is part of Galway’s historic city walls.
-The arch itself was constructed in 1584 as an extension to the original 12th century fortification.
+The arch itself was constructed in 1584 as an extension to the original 12th-century fortification.

-The museum hosts a number of items unique to Galway including the oldest known Claddagh Ring, an internationally popular piece of jewellery crafted in the nearby village of Claddagh.
-Now part of the city and being only 2km from Eyre Square, the Claddagh is famous for its colourful houses along the river corrib.
+The museum hosts a number of items unique to Galway, including the oldest known Claddagh Ring, an internationally popular piece of jewellery crafted in the nearby village of Claddagh.
+Now part of the city and only 2km from Eyre Square, the Claddagh is famous for its colourful houses along the river Corrib.

-Originally a fishing village found where the corrib rover meets Galway Bay, the Claddagh or an Cladach in Irish means ‘the shore’.
+Initially, a fishing village was found where the Corrib rover meets Galway Bay, the Claddagh or a Cladach in Irish means ‘the shore’.
 In the past residents sailed the nearby shores in the iconic Galway Hooker boats, however nowadays many people enjoy simply walking along the river.
-The Claddagh is a picture perfect, tranquil location in the West of Ireland by day, and a lively gathering spot on long summer nights.
+The Claddagh is a picture-perfect, tranquil location in the West of Ireland by day and a lively gathering spot on long summer nights.

-Galway’s transformation from a former fishing village to buzzing city centre is a fascinating story.
+Galway’s transformation from a former fishing village to a buzzing city centre is fascinating.

 Dunguaire castle

-Dunguaire castle in Kinvara is located about 27km or 47 minutes from Galway City.
-Constructed in 1520 by the O’Hynes clan the castle passed into the hands of the Martyn’s of Galway in the early 17th century.
-Richard Martyn, mayor of Galway lived in the castle until 1642.
-It is one of many well preserved castles in the West of Ireland.
+Dunguaire Castle in Kinvara is about 27km or 47 minutes from Galway City.
+Constructed in 1520 by the O’Hynes clan, the castle passed into the hands of the Martyns of Galway in the early 17th century.
+Richard Martyn, mayor of Galway, lived in the castle until 1642.
+It is one of many well-preserved castles in the West of Ireland.

 Ashford castle

 If yo are looking for something luxurious and stylish in the West of Ireland, we have got you covered, afternoon tea at Ashford Castle is a popular activity for many who wish to visit the estate.
-Enjoy an hour or two in the castle dining on the finest of teas, sandwiches, scones and desserts made in house by skilled chefs.
-Afternoon tea is a great way to see Ashford, if you want the amazing experience of visiting the castle without having to stay overnight.
+Enjoy an hour or two in the castle dining on the finest teas, sandwiches, scones and desserts made in-house by skilled chefs.
+Afternoon tea is a great way to see Ashford if you want the fantastic experience of visiting the castle without staying overnight.

 Dine on the Orient express at Pullman Abbey

-Located about 5km from Galway’s City centre, the Glenlo Abbey will transport visitors back in time to the roaring twenties.
-There are not many people who can say they were on the Orient Express, and even less can say they boarded it in the West of Ireland!
+Located about 5km from Galway’s City centre, the Glenlo Abbey will transport visitors back to the roaring twenties.
+Not many people can say they were on the Orient Express, and even fewer can say they boarded it in the West of Ireland!

 Roscommon – Visit the Rossies in the West of Ireland